AI Use Cases/Healthcare

 2

-Step 2: Machine learning models trained on 50+ health systems identify cost anomalies, unused resources, and right-sizing opportunities while enforcing Healthcare-specific constraints - HIPAA encryption overhead, multi-region failover requirements, CMS audit log retention, and payer contract SLAs - so recommendations never conflict with regulatory or clinical obligations.
+Step 2: Machine learning models tuned to healthcare infrastructure patterns identify cost anomalies, unused resources, and right-sizing opportunities while enforcing Healthcare-specific constraints - HIPAA encryption overhead, multi-region failover requirements, CMS audit log retention, and payer contract SLAs - so recommendations never conflict with regulatory or clinical obligations.

 3